tamarit/pn_suite/README.md

     $ pn_prop PNML_FILE PNML_FILE [PROPERTY_LIST]

 Given two Petri nets (often a Petri net and its slice), it shows a list of properties that hold in both Petri nets, and a list of properties that only hold in the original Petri net.
 It is also possible to specify some specific properties, and only them will be analyzed.
-For the analysis of properties, `pn_prop` conveniently communicates with either [LoLA](http://service-technology.org/lola/index.html), or [APT](https://github.com/CvO-theory/apt), or both.
+For the analysis of properties, `pn_prop` conveniently communicates with [APT](https://github.com/CvO-theory/apt).
 With the information provided by these tools, it decides whether the required properties are preserved.

     $ pn_prop pn_example.xml output/example_1.pnml
 	Preserved properties: